-The company supplies a diverse customer base with a range of expectations for service.
-It undertakes appropriate activities to inform itself about customers' expectations including customer research, consultation with consumer representatives and proactive communication with customers to seek feedback.
-It aims to provide services that best fulfil those expectations, remaining mindful of the need to balance customers' expectations with those of its other stakeholders, its environmental protection objectives and considering customers' ability to pay and acceptability of water bills.
+The Company supplies a diverse customer base with a range of expectations for service.
+It undertakes appropriate activities to inform itself about customers' expectations, including customer research, consultation with consumer representatives and proactive communication with customers to seek feedback.
+It aims to provide services that it judges will best fulfil those expectations, remaining mindful of the need to balance customers' expectations with those of its other stakeholders, its environmental protection objectives and considering customers' acceptability and ability to pay water bills.